-A cleverly written, well researched, fun tale of the history of the hamburger and how it has evolved in step with American culture.
-Ozersky, a writer for TIME magazine, is an insightful and witty fellow, capable of connecting the rise of McDonald’s with the fact that “Conformity, it will be remembered, was a serious social issue in the 1950s."
-He does a good job of dispelling a few myths, and puts the achievements of such giants as Ray Kroc and Dave Thomas in perspective.
-There are no recipe or evencooking tips in this book, just a look at how this iconic American sandwich is America and America is a hamburger.
+Ozersky, once a writer for TIME magazine, was an insightful and witty fellow, capable of connecting the rise of McDonald’s with the fact that “Conformity, it will be remembered, was a serious social issue in the 1950s.”
+In the book, he did a good job of dispelling a few myths, and puts the achievements of such giants as Ray Kroc and Dave Thomas in perspective.
+There are no recipe or even cooking tips in this book, just a look at how this iconic American sandwich is America and America is a hamburger.

 Sadly Josh died in 2015.
 A good friend, here’s my tribute to a great food writer who died much too young.

 These are products we have tested, won our top awards, and are highly recommend.
 Click here to read how we test, about our medals, and what they mean.

 A big part of this site is our unbiased equipment and product reviews.
 We love playing with toys and we have no problem calling them the way we see them.
 Some companies pay a finder’s fee if a reader clicks a link on AmazingRibs.com and buys a product.
 It has zero impact on our reviews, zero impact on the price you pay, and the sites never tell us what you bought, but it has a major impact on our ability to keep this site alive!
 So before you buy, please click our links.
 Here’s a link that takes you to a page on Amazon that has some of our favorite tools and toys: https://tinyurl.com/amazingribs

 The amazing Karubecue is the most innovative smoker in the world.
 The quality of meat from this machine is astonishing.
 At its crux is a patented firebox that burns logs above the cooking chamber and sucks heat and extremely clean blue smoke into the thermostat controlled oven.
 It is our favorite smoker, period.

 Click here for our review of this superb smoker